Dynamic Web Pages Scraping With Python: Guide to Scrape All Content

 To extract information with it, we need our target page's HTML string.
 However, dynamic content is not directly present in a website's static HTML.
 This means that Beautiful Soup can't access JavaScript-generated data.

-Here's a solution: it's possible to extract data from XHR requests if the website loads content using an AJAX request.
+The solution is to extract data from XHR requests if the website loads content using an AJAX request.

 Method #2: Scraping Dynamic Web Pages in Python Using Selenium

-To understand how Selenium helps you scrape dynamic websites, first, we need to inspect how regular libraries, such as Requests, interact with them.
+To understand how Selenium helps you scrape dynamic websites, we need to inspect how regular libraries, such as Requests, interact with them.

-We'll use Angular as our target website:
+We'll use the same JS Rendering demo page as our target website:

 Click to open the image in full screen